balena-io/balena-cli/doc/cli.markdown

 #### --service &#60;service&#62;

-Only show logs from a single service.
-This can be used in combination with --system.
+Reject logs not originating from this service.
+This can be used in combination with --system and other --service flags.
 Only valid when pushing to a local mode device.

 #### --system